valdeanda/Useful_scripts/README.md

 # Useful scripts

-This repository contains scripts that I've developed with my collaborator [Cesar Poot](https://github.com/acpooth) and useful tips/tricks/scripts I have picked up over the years.
+This repository contains useful tips/tricks/scripts that I have picked up over the years.
+The scripts written in
+bash
+awk
+perl
+R
+python3

+Most of the python  scripts were written by my collaborator [Cesar Poot](https://github.com/acpooth) and modify it by me.

 ## Dependencies